canjs/can-connect-signalr/docs/createData.md

 Invokes the method specified by [can-connect-signalr.signalR].createName or [can-connect-signalr.signalR].name+"Create".

-// TODO: Talk about how things need to be wired up to work correctly.
-Don't focus on the Model.save

 ## Setup
 If your `SignalR` hub conforms to the required interface see [can-connect-signalr], there is nothing you need to do to configure this method on the client.
 If the method name of the create end point on your `SignalR` hub deviates from